iwandwip/Kinematrix/README.md

 # **Kinematrix Beta**

 **Simplify Your Arduino Projects**
 Kinematrix is a modular and comprehensive library for Arduino that streamlines project development by abstracting complex modules and sensor integrations.
-Whether you’re a beginner or a professional, Kinematrix helps you build faster, smarter, and more efficient projects.
+Whether you're a beginner or a professional, Kinematrix helps you build faster, smarter, and more efficient projects.

 ---